google/WebFundamentals/src/content/en/fundamentals/guides/your-first-multi-screen-site/content.markdown

 ---
 layout: shared/plain
 title: "Create Your Content and Structure"
 description: "Content is the most important aspect of any site.
 In this guide, we will show how you can quickly plan to build your first multi-device site."
-introduction: "Content is the most important aspect of any site.
-So let’s design for the content and not let the design dictate the content.
-In this guide, we identify the content we need first, create a page structure based on this content, and then present the page in a simple linear layout that works well on narrow and wide viewports."
 notes:
   styling:
     - Styling will come later
 written_on: 2014-04-17
 updated_on: 2014-04-23
-order: 1

 translation_priority: 0
 authors:
   - paulkinlan
-translators:
 related-guides:
   create-amazing-forms:
     -